 As you travel the world virtually, don’t forget to explore regions of your own country; for us, that’s the U S of A. We have had the great fortune of traveling to many top destinations in the United States (but there is always so much more to see!) and love to relive the trips we have taken through movies, food and drinks.
-Because our nation is so colossal and each city SO unique, we are highlighting two of our favorite cities: New York City and San Francisco.
+Because our nation is so colossal and each city SO unique, we are highlighting 3 of our favorite US Destinations: New York City, San Francisco and Montana.

 The buzzing city of New York is a mesmerizing city – one that can be visited time and again.
-The city is iconic and, in our opinion, completely worthy of the hype.
+The NYC is iconic and, in our opinion, completely worthy of the hype.